 against Canadian laws – all workers have the right to negotiate a fair

 contract, including their wages.

-Members of Poseidon Care Centre - Local 81 had the opportunity to share their ideas and proposals for improving the collective agreement at a bargaining proposal meeting on Tuesday, December 13, 2016.
+Members of Poseidon Care Centre - Local 81 had the opportunity to share their ideas and proposals for improving the collective agreement at a bargaining proposal meeting in December 2016.